vinejs/vine/benchmarks.md

 # Benchmarks

-Following are the results from the benchmarks executed on the `Apple M1 Pro Mac - 16GB`.
+Following are the results from the benchmarks executed on the `Apple M3 Pro - 36 GB`.
 Feel free to clone this repo and re-run the benchmarks on your local computer.

 - We benchmark VineJS against only those validation libraries that offer similar API for composing schema.
 - Being slower does not mean bad.
 Continue using Yup or Zod if they work great for you or if performance is not a bottleneck for you.